 "I found the idea that Britain was heading towards Brexit very depressing," says Dhanda.
 "A couple of months after the vote, I visited Margate on a beautiful sunny day, and the beach was full of people from all backgrounds, an eclectic mix of colours and ethnicities, drawn to the sea for a day out with loved ones.
 It put a smile back on my face.

-“I still had that image in my mind when I was approached by The Gallery at Plymouth College of Art to develop some new work for an exhibition.
-I wanted to find out whether that scene in Margate translated to other places in the UK, and I wanted to investigate diversity in Plymouth and how people celebrate the place they are in and the environment around them.”
+"I still had that image in my mind when I was approached by The Gallery at Arts University Plymouth to develop some new work for an exhibition.
+I wanted to discover whether that scene in Margate translated to other places in the UK.
+I also wanted to investigate diversity in Plymouth and how people celebrate the place they are in and the environment around them."

-Race, Place & Diversity by the Seaside will be on show at The Gallery at Plymouth College of Art from today until 22 Mar 2018.
-Suki Dhanda will give a talk at the college on 21 Feb from 5.30pm - 7pm, admission is free.
+Race, Place & Diversity by the Seaside will be on show at The Gallery at Arts University Plymouth from today until 22 Mar 2018.